Atomic310/arabic_participation/README.md

 Execute Code
 Run the following code in Powershell if using windows or the terminal using Linux/Mac

-cd arabic_participation
+"cd arabic_participation"

-docker run --rm -it --volume "$(pwd):/rails_app" -e DATABASE_USER=test_app -e DATABASE_PASSWORD=test_password -p 3000:3000 dmartinez05/ruby_rails_postgresql:latest
+Run docker image "docker run --rm -it --volume "$(pwd):/rails_app" -e DATABASE_USER=test_app -e DATABASE_PASSWORD=test_password -p 3000:3000 dmartinez05/ruby_rails_postgresql:latest"

-cd rails_app
+Navigate to app "cd rails_app"

-Install the app

-bundle install && rails webpacker:install && rails db:create && db:migrate
+Install the app "bundle install && rails webpacker:install && rails db:create && db:migrate"

-Run the app rails server --binding:0.0.0.0
+Run the app "rails server --binding=0.0.0.0"

 The application can be seen using a browser and navigating to http://localhost:3000/